The 20 Best Melanoma Doctors in Canada

 Montreal, QC, CA

-Catalin Mihalcioiu practices in Montreal, Canada.
+Catalin Mihalcioiu practices practicing medicine in Montreal, Canada.
 Mr. Mihalcioiu is rated as an Advanced expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Breast Cancer, and Triple-Negative Breast Cancer.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Melanoma, Breast Cancer, and Triple-Negative Breast Cancer.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.